 College of Liberal Arts Advisor

-For questions about the Wright State Core and/or College of Liberal Arts requirements, see the CoLA Advisors in 120 Millett Hall or email email@example.com.
+For questions about the Wright State core and/or College of Liberal Arts requirements, see your advisor in 120 Millett Hall or email email@example.com.

 Crime and Justice Studies (CJS) Faculty Advisors